Jaredsingh01/VibeVaultExam/README.md

           path: ${{ env.main_project_module }}/build/outputs/bundle/release/

-## Features
- Add Songs to Playlist
-Users can input the following details for each song:

-Song Title

-Artist Name

-Rating (between 1 and 5)

-User Comment

- Input Validation
-Ensures all fields are filled correctly and the rating is within the valid range (1–5).
-Invalid entries trigger helpful error messages.

- View Playlist
-Displays all the songs that have been added, including:

-Title

-Artist

-Rating

-Comment

-Songs are displayed in a clean, formatted list.

 ## Calculate Average Rating
 Calculates and displays the average rating of all songs using a loop-based algorithm.
 If no ratings are present, a warning message is shown.